Secondary Containment Requirements for Massachusetts ASTs

 - The bypass valve is normally closed.

-- Adequate records are kept of such events which include names responsible personnel, date, Tank ID, and condition of contents of basin (i.e. whether or not there was oil sheen present and any methods used to absorb oily materials prior to discharge).
+- Adequate records are kept of such events which include names responsible personnel, date, Tank ID, and condition of contents of the basin (i.e. whether or not there were oil sheen present and any methods used to absorb oily materials prior to discharge).

-- If an oily sheen is observed, the inspector will insure that petroleum product is removed and properly disposed of prior to discharging water from the basin.
+- If an oily sheen is observed, the inspector will ensure that petroleum product is removed and properly disposed of prior to discharging water from the basin.

 Steel storage tanks and containment options have changed considerably over the past thirty years.
 Double-wall tank construction is the lowest maintenance option of any containment system.
 Since the containment is not open to precipitation, the 110% capacity is sufficient to fully contain product in the event of a leak from the primary tank.
 By providing adequate containment you reduce your facility’s liability risk and potentially lower your insurance premiums.
 Secondary containment paired with overfill protection and release detection provides tank owners with optimum protection for their facilities and the environment.